akwancakra/reservasi-futsal/README.md

 # Reservasi Lapangan Futsal
-This repository is intended for introductory software engineering and basic programming tasks
+This repository is intended for introductory software engineering and basic programming tasks.
+These are our members

 | No | Nama | NIM |
 | --- | --- | --- |